Bradford Exchange railway station: Closure

 Dependent on the author, differing opinions are given about the closure of the Bradford Exchange railway station, as in 1973, the station was moved 0.25 mi south of its original location.
 Some state that the station merely moved as it retained its name of Exchange, not becoming Bradford Interchange until a later date (which is also disputed as to when that name change occurred).
 Those who list the closure of the 10-platform Exchange station include Cobb, and Joy.
 Bairstow states that Exchange opened in May 1850, and has never closed.

 The date of the name change for the 1973 station from Exchange to Interchange is listed as being in either 1983, or 1986.

 Architecture

-The 10-platform station, with its twin-roof shed, was noted for its architectural style, and some have stated regret over its demolition.
-Unlike other contemporary railway stations of their era, none of the city centre stations survive intact, save for some retaining and cutting walls.
+The 10-platform station, with its twin-roof shed, was noted for its architectural style, and many have stated regret over its demolition.
+Unlike other contemporary railway stations of their era, none of the city centre stations survives intact, save for some retaining and cutting walls.
 Biddle described the station as having a "..short, straight, double-arched roof, notable for its fan-like glazing bars in the gables, and delicate iron whorls and curves in the brackets."
 Allen Jackson labelled Exchange station as a "cathedral to railways."

 The demolition of Bradford Exchange station, along with the Euston Arch, Glasgow St Enoch, and the Crumlin Viaduct, was listed by Binney and Pearce as putting "British Rail into its own category of vandal".